lindseyeliseallen/tutorialblog/index.md

 *Figure 1: Scatter plot showing BMI vs Age, colored by gender.*

 ### Step 4: Add a Regression Line
 To see further correlation in date by looking at a scatterplot, we can add a regression line.
+Adding a regression line helps quantify relationships between variables.
 This will help show trends in our data.
 To do this, we will need to use **numpy**.
 Here is the code that we would use to create a plot with a regression line:

 ```python